Mur - Frohnleiten

 On both river banks, moles made of rocks and stones protrude about 10 to 20 meters into the course of the river - an ideal playground for practicing approaching eddies.
 Here the conditions are also ideal for river rookies.

-Then we paddle past industrial plants and while it's not the prettiest backdrop, it has potential for some interesting and unusual SUP photos.
+Then we paddle past industrial plants, and while it's not the prettiest backdrop, it has potential for some interesting and unusual SUP photos.
 Here, too, you can still incorporate a little eddy training in many places and even take a break under the trees on the shallow left bank before you leave the industrial zone behind and are driven into a long right-hand bend.
 Here the water gets a little choppy again and depending on the water level, only the left side can be navigated well.
 If you then paddle too far to the right, fins and paddles could land directly on the river bed.

 With the first bridge (Brucker Schnellstraße) in sight, we head towards the town center.
 Directly under the right hand side of the bridge there is a pier and a slipway including a parking lot.
-If you want to save yourself the first two kilometers of this route and prefer to jump straight into the more comfortable water, you will find great entry conditions here.
+If you want to save yourself the first two kilometers of this route and prefer to jump straight into the more comfortable water, you will find great starting conditions here.

 Since the water here is mirror-smooth, every paddler is reflected in it too, allowing us to take great photos.
 Gradually we float down towards the Rabenstein power plant, where the turning point of this tour awaits us.
-Arriving at the dam wall you can see the 13th century Rabenstein Castle, enthroned on a rocky spur high above the Murtal Valley.
+Arriving at the dam wall, we see the 13th century Rabenstein Castle, enthroned on a rocky spur high above the Murtal Valley.
 Hissing noises can be heard in the water, which can cause uncertainty at first.
 You might think the SUP has a hole and is losing air.
 But our SUPs remain firm and hold up well on the way back.
 It is probably just lines or pipes laid in the water that are losing air bubbles.

 The way back starts comfortably and in principle it doesn't matter whether you paddle by the bank or in the middle of the river.
 Only after the last curve before Frohnleiten does the river's flow rate start to increase again, but you can still paddle in the middle of the river.
 Since we can't assess exactly what's in store for us in the upper reaches of the route, we start paddling more and more by the bank to save energy.
 This way we discover a small access to the water, which is located at the main bridge at the small park in front of the local Health and Nursing School (left river bank).